Apollo1840/StudyTimeBoard/CONTRIBUTING.md

 ##### devissue.template

 - is it a feature developing， or is it a code refactoring?
 (Note: if it is a feature, it should be one single feature, so it is easier for reviewers to review.).
-You do not need to answer this, if you could mark the issue as "refactor" for github label, when it is a refactoring work.
+You do not need to answer this if you could mark the issue as "refactor" for the GitHub label when it is a refactoring work.
 - what is this feature about?
 - potential affected files?
-- are there some depending RP which are not appoved yet?
+- are there some depending RP that is not approved yet?

 ---